dragosprotung/SportTrackerConnector/README.md

 Available commands:

-* dump     Fetch a workout from a tracker and save it to a file.
+* dump:workout     Fetch a workout from a tracker and save it to a file.
-* sync     Sync a workout from one tracker to another.
+* upload:sync     Sync a workout from one tracker to another.
-* upload   Upload a workout file to a tracker.
+* upload:workout   Upload a workout file to a tracker.